qburst/PDF-Search/README.md

 #PDF-Search
 ==========

-An application which can be helpful for sharing books
+An application which can be helpful for sharing Ebooks

 ##Purpose